user-interviews/mcp-databricks-server/README.md

 # Databricks MCP Server

 This is a Model Context Protocol (MCP) server for executing SQL queries against Databricks using the Statement Execution API.
+It can retrieve data by performing SQL requests using the Databricks API.
+When used in an Agent mode, it can successfully iterate over a number of requests to perform complex tasks.
+It is even better when coupled with Unity Catalog Metadata.

 ## Features